-REPORT REFERENCE NO. RC/10/11 MEETING RESOURC ES COMMITTEE DATE OF MEETING 16 JULY 20 010 SUBJECT OF REPORT FINANCIAL PERFORMANCE REPORT 2010/2011 LEAD OFFICER TREASURI ER RECOMMENDATIONS That the Devon and Somerset Fire and Rescue Authority be recommended to approve: The provided Heritage States of the Provide (a) the revised capital programme for 2010/2011 to 2012/2013, as included as Appendix C to this report; (b) the revised Prudential Indicators, as included as Appendix D to this report; and (c) the revised Minimum Revenue Provision (MRP) Statement 2010/2011 as included as Appendix E to this report.
-2. Tha t, subject to (a) to (c) above, the Committee notes: (a) the budget monitoring position in relation to projected spending against the 2010/2011 revenue budget; (b) the performance against 2010/2011 financial targets.
-EXECUTIVE SUMMARY current fina First financial performance report to be considered for the notal year which, in particular, provides an early indication of pending against the 2010/2011 agreed revenue budget. e, projections indicate that revenue spending will be £0.486m udget, equivalent to just 0.65% of the total budget.
+REPORT REFERENCE NO. RC/10/11 MEETING RESOURCES COMMITTEE DATE OF MEETING 16 JULY 2010 SUBJECT OF REPORT FINANCIAL PERFORMANCE REPORT 2010/2011 LEAD OFFICER TREASURER RECOMMENDATIONS 1.
+That the Devon and Somerset Fire and Rescue Authority be recommended to approve: (a) the revised capital programme for 2010/2011 to 2012/2013, as included as Appendix C to this report; (b) the revised Prudential Indicators, as included as Appendix D to this report; and (c) the revised Minimum Revenue Provision (MRP) Statement 2010/2011 as included as Appendix E to this report.
+2. That, subject to (a) to (c) above, the Committee notes: (a) the budget monitoring position in relation to projected spending against the 2010/2011 revenue budget; (b) the performance against 2010/2011 financial targets.
+EXECUTIVE SUMMARY This is the first financial performance report to be considered for the current financial year which, in particular, provides an early indication of projected spending against the 2010/2011 agreed revenue budget.
+At this stage, projections indicate that revenue spending will be £0.486m less than budget, equivalent to just 0.65% of the total budget.
 This report also provides a summary of the Authority's forecast performance against its financial targets.
 RESOURCE IMPLICATIONS As indicated in the report.
-EQUALITY IMPACT ASSESSMENT An initial as from this re sessment has not identified any equality issues emanating port.
+EQUALITY IMPACT ASSESSMENT An initial assessment has not identified any equality issues emanating from this report.

 APPENDICES Appendix A - Summary of Forecast Performance against 2010/2011 Financial Targets.
 Appendix B - Subjective Analysis of 2010/2011 Revenue Spending.
 Appendix C - Revised Capital Programme 2010/2011 to 2012/2013.
 Appendix D - Revised Prudential Indicators 2010/2011 to 2012/2013.
 Appendix E - Revised Minimum Revenue Provision (MRP) Statement 2010/2011.
 LIST OF BACKGROUND PAPERS Personal Preventative Equipment (PPE) Replacement - Integrated Clothing Project (ICP) Report RC/09/9 to Resources Committee 16 November 2009.
-Clothing Project (ICP) Report RC/09/9 to Resources Committee 16
+Capital Programme 2010/2011 to 2012/1013 Report DSFRA/10/2 to DSFRA meeting held on the 19 February 2010.
+Treasury Management Strategy (Including Prudential and Treasury Indicators 2010/2011 to 2012/2013 Report DSFRA/10/3 to DSFRA meeting held on the 19 February 2010.